I’m really excited to announce that the release of my newest and 7th book, the sequel to Anchored Hearts, is FINALLY

 Pack Light is a short read but it could take some time as I call it part-journal, part reflection workbook because after each little lesson, it asks a series of questions meant to offer you the opportunity to dig deeper and think critically.

 Here’s the cover AND a little more about my brand new book!
-The eBook is available now exclusively at Amazon.com
+The eBook and paperback versions are available now exclusively at Amazon.com

 Also, leading up to the release of Pack Light this month, I am doing a special Mini Course.
 I always wanted to offer a mini course and I hope you like it.
 Since I’m about to release books 6, Pack Light and Book 7, Dexter’s story (I’ll tell you the title very soon), I thought that if you’d like to tackle a project or even write a book, you’ve got to get some things out of the way, first.
 I believe there is a book in ALL of us.
 It’s evident at every signing event and by the sheer number of writers conferences held every year, that the number of people who come up and ask me about writing a book or how I got started, they too desire to write something, organize their thoughts and get the words on paper.
 SO!
 I have put some exercises together, blog posts and some worksheets (fun!) to help you get in your brain, release some things that aren’t bringing you closer to your goal and shift toward a project, written or otherwise.